Charles Sturt University

 We'll take into account the following criteria when considering your application:

-• your school's rating.
+• your school’s rating of your aptitudes

 Early offer is not available for the following courses.